The French anti-corruption policy: more settlements with corporations and harsher prosecutions against individuals

 Comprehensive investigations - including companies with no presence in France

 The goal set by the Minister of Justice is for the PNF to thoroughly identify the financial network and all of the individuals and legal entities involved in a corruption scheme, including by investigating foreign parties with no presence in France.
 International corruption cases are therefore meant to have a wide scope and the Circular records a wide variety of offences that may apply to, or in the context of, corrupt practices under French law, including:

 - Money-laundering and concealment of the proceeds of a crime (recel);

 - Misappropriation of corporate assets and breach of trust;

 - Publication or presentation of annual accounts that are not true or accurate; and

 The Circular openly calls for the strengthening of prosecution against individuals involved in corruption schemes, in particular against employees, managers, and individuals outside the company.
-It confirms that when assessing the adequate procedural route, either a guilty plea or a referral before a French criminal court, prosecutors should take into account the individual’s criminal record, degree of involvement, their recognition of the targeted facts as well as their level of cooperation.
+It confirms that when assessing the appropriate procedural route (either a guilty plea or a referral before a French criminal court) prosecutors should take into account the individual’s criminal record, degree of involvement, their recognition of the relevant facts and their level of cooperation.

 Increased enforcement risk: more channels for reporting of corrupt practices